 In common with TStat’s training philosophy, each individual session is composed of both a theoretical component (in which the techniques and underlying principles behind them are explained), and an applied (hands-on) segment, during which participants have the opportunity to implement the techniques using real data under the watchful eye of the course tutor.
 Throughout the workshop, theoretical sessions are reinforced by case study examples, in which the course tutor discusses and highlights potential pitfalls and the advantages of individual techniques.

 Our Dynamic Panel Data Analysis workshop is of particular interest to Ph.D.
 Students, researchers in public and private research centres, and professionals working in the following fields: Agricultural Economics, Economics, Finance, Management, Public Health, Political Sciences and the Social Sciences, wishing to acquire the necessary applied and theoretical skills in order to be able independently conduct applied empirical research on dynamic panel data.

-It is assumed that delegates have an introductory knowledge of panel data analysis (familiarity with the arguments covered in our introductory panel data analysis course), together with previous experience in using Stata.
+It is assumed that delegates have an introductory knowledge of panel data analysis (familiarity with the arguments covered in our introductory panel data analysis course), IV and GMM estimation techniques, together with previous experience in using Stata.

 SESSION I: SIMPLE ESTIMATORS

 The AH estimators